It’s strange, but some people suddenly find that their Outlook text fields (such as Subject and To) randomly disappear.

 Have you ever wanted to overtype something or want to add a little flavor to your text?
 Overtype mode allows you to do just that.
 Want to see what happens when you type in a word?
 Try using the overtype mode.

 Overtype mode is a new feature in Microsoft Office 365 that lets you change words automatically instead of typing them out.
 The feature was released recently and is already available in Outlook for Windows and Mac.

 You can now choose from a variety of languages and typesetting styles while composing emails and texts.
 Overtype mode helps you quickly compose messages without having to manually correct spelling errors.

-What is Overtype in Microsoft Office?
+What is Overtype Mode in Outlook?

 Overtype mode replaces the text you type with something else.
 When overtype mode is active and you type a letter, it replaces the letter to the right of the insertion point.